agavrilov76/javazone2023-modules/README.md

 # Abstract

-Java Modules is one of the most prominent Java platform features.
-It was introduced in Java 9 and since have slowly been adopted by Java developers.
-Modularity gives better control over third-party dependencies, clean and logical code structure and ability to create custom application specific Java runtime(s).
+Java Modules is one of the most prominent Java platform features introduced in Java 9.
+Even though it has slowly been adopted by Java developers, it gives a number of good benefits.
+For example, better control over third-party dependencies, clean and logical code structure and ability to create custom application-specific Java runtime(s).

 In this talk I want to share my experience in building and running modular applications.

 Starting with Java Modules is as simple as adding a module-info.java file to the source path.
-Module is an aggregation above java packages with a unique name.
-The modern IDEs and build tools like Maven will automatically recognize it and help out to get started.
+The modern IDEs and build tools will automatically recognize it and help out to get started.
 Only classes from the required modules will be visible for the application at compile time.
 Only specific modules can access the application classes via reflection at runtime time.

 What is the difference between class-path and module-path?
 Do you need to declare module info for tests?
 How does resource loading work across different modules?
-How to package and containerize the modular application?
+How to package and containerize a modular application?
 Join me on my talk if you want to know!

 # Touch points